rvmu-araintel/Certified-Ethical-Hacker/Unidad 1/Teoría.md

 Cyber threat intelligence helps the organization to identify and mitigate various business risks by converting unknown threats into known threats.
 It involves collecting, researching, and analyzing trends and technical developments in the field of cyber threats (including cybercrime, hacktivism, and espionage).
 Any knowledge about threats that results in an organization’s planning and decision-making to handle it is a piece of threat Intelligence.

+Strategic threat intelligence provides high-level information regarding cybersecurity posture, threats, details about the financial impact of various cyber activities, attack trends, and the impact of high-level business decisions.

+Tactical threat intelligence plays a major role in protecting the resources of the organization.
+It provides information related to the TTPs used by threat actors (attackers) to perform attacks.
+Tactical threat intelligence is consumed by cybersecurity professionals such as IT service managers, security operations managers, network operations center (NOC) staff, administrators, and architects.
+The collection sources for tactical threat intelligence include campaign reports, malware, incident reports, attack group reports, and human intelligence, among other information.

+Operational threat intelligence provides information about specific threats against the organization.
+It provides contextual information about security events and incidents that help defenders disclose potential risks, provide greater insight into attacker methodologies, identify past malicious activities, and perform investigations on malicious activity in a more efficient way.

+Technical threat intelligence provides information about resources an attacker uses to perform an attack; this includes command and control channels, tools, and other items.
+It has a shorter lifespan compared to tactical threat intelligence and mainly focuses on a specific IoC.
+It provides rapid distribution and response to threats.